jonnyzar/OSCP_CheatSheets/diverse/x-compile-cheatsheet.md

 Use another box or directly on kali

-if doesnt compile, for older machines add : `-static -static-libgcc -static-libstdc++`
+if doesn't compile, for older machines add : `-static -static-libgcc -static-libstdc++`

 ```bash
 #For x64 bit: